danielbarter/personal_website_code_old/posts/2016-01-29-buildingthesite.md

 ---
-title: Building The Site
+title: building the site
 date: 2016-01-29
 ---

-#Building The Site
+#Building the site

 This [website](https://github.com/danielbarter/personal_website_code) is built using [Hakyll](https://jaspervdj.be/hakyll/) and [Clay](http://fvisser.nl/clay/).